Emmotes/ic_spoilers/docs/caramon.md

 ![The Mercenary Years Icon](images/caramon/30137.png) **Variant 1: The Mercenary Years** (Complete Area 75)
 > Caramon starts in the formation.
 He can be moved, but not removed.
 > After area 50, only Champions affected by Caramon's Raise Spirits ability can deal damage.
 > 1 to 3 extra goblin enemies spawn with each wave of enemies.
 They do not drop gold nor count toward quest progress.
+> <b>Getting to Know Caramon</b>: Caramon's first specialization lets you choose the formation positions he buffs with his Raise Spirits ability.
+Make sure to position your Champions wisely!
 >
 </div></div>
 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">